+Wastewater Treatment

-Wastewater Treatment Waste water collection pipes and pools were used in order to collect and discharge the construction waste water properly.
+Waste water collection pipes and pools were used to collect and discharge the construction waste water properly.
+Waste water testing was adopted as one of the tools to monitor quality of water discharged.

+Dust Control

-Dust Control Sprinkling water regularly at the construction site to reduce dust raising.
+Sprinkling water regularly at the construction site to reduce dust raising.
 Vehicles were flushed before leaving the construction site to prevent dirt pollution caused by the vehicles.